happy44300/projet-web-semantique/readme.md

 [**Original dataset**](Link to the index](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)): Amazon product reviews in uk, france, japan, germany, us

-You can use the download.bat file in ./dataset to download all the dataset (total size > 2gb)
+You can use the download.bat file in ./dataset to download all the dataset (total size about 2gb)

 In order to handle a smaller (more manageable) dataset, a python script [knife.py](https://github.com/happy44300/projet-web-semantique/blob/main/knife.py) was created in the dataset folder.
 It was used to take a sample of the original dataset and to remove some columns: product_parent, customer_id, vine, verified_purchase
 To use it, simply execute the python file in the same folder as the original dataset (not renamed).
-Since it open all the dataset it might need more than 8gb of ram to execute
+Since it open all the dataset it might need more than 8gb of ram to execute.
 It requires the pandas library.

 The samples created are called n_review_sample_csv where n is the number of review in the sample.